Male Abdominoplasty (Tummy Tuck) Sydney

 What happens at the first consultation?

-At your first male abdominoplasty consultation with Dr Norris, your specific concerns will be discussed and he will want to know more about what you hope to achieve with this procedure.
+At your first male abdominoplasty consultation with Dr Norris, your specific concerns will be discussed, and he will want to know more about what you hope to achieve with this procedure.

 Dr Norris will assess the amount of excess skin and fat you have, the elasticity of your skin, and the state of your abdominal muscles.
 He will also need to check for hernia and evaluate any past surgical scars.
-You may require a full abdominoplasty, lower abdominoplasty, or mini-abdominoplasty depending on the appearance of your tummy.
+You may require a full abdominoplasty, lower abdominoplasty, or mini-abdominoplasty, depending on the appearance of your abdomen.
 Dr Norris will discuss in detail how the male abdominoplasty operation is performed and where the incision will be placed.
-You will be provided with a surgical quotation, which will outline your surgery options.
+You will be provided with a surgical quotation, which will outline surgery options.

 How much does a male abdominoplasty cost in Sydney?

-Male abdominoplasty is a personalised procedure and every patient has different requirements – different factors will need to be considered before a final cost can be obtained.
-The type of abdominoplasty that you choose and whether or not you decide to add on additional procedures will all make a difference to the overall cost.
+Male abdominoplasty is a personalised procedure, and every patient has different requirements – different factors will need to be considered before a final cost can be obtained.
+The type of abdominoplasty you choose and whether or not you decide to add additional procedures will all make a difference to the overall cost.
 Hospital and anaesthetist fees will also need to be added to your quotation.
-The only way to get an accurate surgery cost is to schedule a consultation with Dr Norris who can take all of the necessary factors into account.
-The only time that Medicare or your private health insurance provider will cover some of the costs of a male abdominoplasty is if it’s being performed for reconstructive reasons.
+The only way to get an accurate surgery cost is to schedule a consultation with Dr Norris, who can take all of the necessary factors into account.
+The only time that Medicare or your private health insurance provider will cover some of the costs of a male abdominoplasty is if it’s performed for reconstructive reasons.
 Dr Norris can explain more about rebates during your first consultation.

 How is the surgery performed?

-At the end of the operation two drains are placed beneath the skin and the incisions are closed with absorbable sutures to save you the inconvenience of having them removed later on.
-A dressing is applied over the incisions and you will leave the operating theatre wearing a comfortable and supportive compression garment.
+At the end of the operation, two drains are placed beneath the skin, and the incisions are closed with absorbable sutures to save you the inconvenience of having them removed later on.
+A dressing is applied over the incisions, and you will leave the operating theatre wearing a comfortable and supportive compression garment.

 What happens after the surgery?

-- Daily short showers are permitted, provided your waterproof dressings are dried adequately
+- Daily short showers are permitted, provided your waterproof dressings are dried adequately.

 Possible complications

 - Seroma – It is possible for seroma fluid (leaking tissue fluid) to collect beneath the abdominal incisions after the drains have been removed.
-If this happens, this fluid can be removed painlessly in the consulting rooms using an aspiration needle.
+If this happens, this fluid can be removed in the consulting rooms using an aspiration needle.

 Here at Form & Face, we provide patients with a